The principles of ESG – Environment, Social and Governance – become more important in any sector.

-ESG has become a key focus for the investment community in recent years, and as more institutional money comes into private debt, the more ESG will be at the forefront of investors’ minds.
-In a recent survey by Federated Hermes, 88% of institutional investors said that ESG factors play a central role when making long-term investment decisions and are seen as more important than traditional financial metrics.
+Also in the investment community ESG has become a key focus in recent years.
+As more institutional money comes into private debt, the more ESG will be at the forefront of investors’ minds.
+In a recent survey by Federated Hermes, 88% of institutional investors said that ESG factors play a central role when making long-term investment decisions.
+It becomes almost more important than traditional financial metrics.

 Despite the growing importance of ESG, the three strands haven’t always held equal weight.
 Whilst the movement generated around the climate crisis means lenders’ strategies today heavily account for environmental and sustainability considerations, for example, the social aspect of ESG has at times been overlooked.